-There are at least 66 countries that either peg their currency to the dollar or use the dollar as their own legal tender.
+At least 66 countries either peg their currencies to the dollar or use the dollar as their legal tender.
+The dollar is so popular because it's the world's reserve currency.
+World leaders gave it that status at the 1944 Bretton Woods Agreement.

-The runner up is the euro.
-Twenty-five countries peg their currency to it.
-The 17 eurozone members use it as their currency.
+The runner-up is the euro.
+Twenty-five countries peg their currencies to it.
+The 19 eurozone members use it as their currency.

 How It Works

-Central banks usually use the dollars to purchase U.S. Treasurys.
+Central banks use the dollars to purchase U.S. Treasurys.
 They do this to receive interest on their dollar holdings.
-If they need to raise cash to pay their companies, it’s easy to sell Treasurys on the secondary market.
+If they need to raise cash to pay their companies, they may sell Treasurys on the secondary market.

-Keeping the currencies equal is difficult, since the dollar's value changes constantly.
-That's why some countries peg their currency's value to a dollar range instead of the exact number.
+Keeping the currencies equal is difficult since the dollar's value changes constantly.
+That's why some countries peg their currencies' value to a dollar range instead of an exact number.

 China's currency power comes from its exports to America.
-The exports are mostly consumer electronics, clothing and machinery.
-In addition, many United States-based companies send raw materials to Chinese factories for cheap assembly.
+The exports are mostly consumer electronics, clothing, and machinery.
+In addition, many U.S.-based companies send raw materials to Chinese factories for cheap assembly.
 The finished goods become imports when they are shipped back to the United States.
-For more, see U.S. Trade Deficit With China.

-Why Countries Peg Their Currency to the Dollar
+Why Countries Peg Their Currencies to the Dollar

 Other countries that export a lot to the United States peg their currencies to the dollar to maintain competitive pricing.
-They try to keep the value of their currency lower than the dollar.
-This gives them a comparative advantage by making their exports to America cheaper.
+They try to keep the value of their currencies lower than the dollar.
+The lower currency value gives them a comparative advantage by making their exports to America cheaper.

-Other countries, like the oil-exporting nations in the Gulf Cooperation Council, must peg their currency to the dollar because oil is sold in dollars.
+Other countries—like the oil-exporting nations in the Gulf Cooperation Council—must peg their currencies to the dollar because oil is sold in dollars.
 As a result, they have large amounts of dollars in their sovereign wealth funds.
 These petrodollars are often invested in U.S. businesses to earn a greater return.
 For example, Abu Dhabi invested petrodollars in Citigroup to prevent its bankruptcy in 2008.

-Countries that do a lot of trading with China will also peg their currency to the dollar.
-That’s because they want their exports to be competitive with the Chinese market.
-They want their export prices to always be aligned with the Chinese yuan.
-Pegging their currency to the dollar accomplishes that.
+Countries that do a lot of trading with China will also peg their currencies to the dollar.
+They want their exports to be competitive with the Chinese market.
+They want their export prices always to be aligned with the Chinese yuan.
+Pegging their currencies to the dollar accomplishes that.